-Anna Saavedra (EdD, Education Policy, Harvard Graduate School of Education) addresses questions relevant to educational policy in under-served schools in the United States and in developing country settings.
-She has written about the International Baccalaureate Diploma Program, the impacts of formal education on students' twenty-first century skills and civic education.
+Anna Rosefsky Saavedra is an associate policy researcher at the RAND Corporation.
+Saavedra addresses questions relevant to educational policy in underserved schools in the United States and in developing countries.
+She has written about the International Baccalaureate Diploma Program, the impacts of formal education on students' 21st century skills, and civic education.
 Her current projects include research on summer learning programs and how school reform measures spread from district to district.
-Her work has received funding from the Fulbright Foundation, the Center for the Advancement and Study of International Education and Harvard University.
+Her work has received funding from the Fulbright Foundation, the Center for the Advancement and Study of International Education, and Harvard University.
+Saavedra earned her Ed.D. in educational policy, leadership, and instructional practice from Harvard.

 Anna Rosefsky Saavedra "Dry to Dynamic Civics Education Curricula," in Eds David Campbell, Frederick M. Hess, Meira Levinson, Civics 2.0: Citizenship Education for a New Generation, Harvard Education Press (forthcoming)